Internally, the DPC system consists of a system of receiving and transmitting antennas, and is composed of the following modules:

 The dehydration system outputs tiny pulses on well-defined frequencies (30 Mhz - 3 Ghz frequency band) throughout the footprint of the building.
 These pulses penetrate the surrounding walls and reduce the capillary adhesion forces between the wall and water molecules.
 As a result the wall capillaries can "let go" of the water, which under its own weight (gravitational pull) sinks back into the ground, resulting in the dehydration of the building.

-The results are permanent as long as the dehydration system is kept in the building.
+The results are permanent as long as the DPC system is kept in the building.

 Long-term the system prevents the re-bonding of water molecules onto the capillary walls, acting as a "wireless" damp proof course keeping the building dry for decades.